 In an effort to ensure that courses are responsive to the needs of commerce and industry, public colleges go to great lengths to secure linkages and partnerships with key role-players in commerce and industry and with the Sector Education and Training Authorities (SETA’s).
 A number of colleges have a management division devoted to this aspect.

 Job Shadowing and Practical Workplace Exposure

-Public FET colleges try as far as possible to facilitate job shadowing and practical workplace opportunities for top performing students.
+Public TVET colleges try as far as possible to facilitate job shadowing and practical workplace opportunities for top performing students.
 Many campuses also operate simulated enterprises to augment the need for practical exposure related to the course of study.

-In an increasingly globalised labour market, a number of public FET Colleges have international partnerships with similar institutions in various parts of the world.
+In an increasingly globalised labour market, a number of public TVET Colleges have international partnerships with similar institutions in various parts of the world.
 This ensures that education and training is internationally benchmarked with best practice in diverse international settings